akhiljns/BankingApp/README.md

-# following project contains the repository for sample hall booking system
+# following project contains the repository for sample banking app

 requirements -